icub-tech-iit/documentation/docs/icub_setup/how_to_use_two_icub_robots_in_gazebo_simulation.md

+## How to use two iCub robots in gazebo simulation

 In order to use icub robot in gazebo simulation environment one needs to have the repository [icub-gazebo](https://github.com/robotology/icub-gazebo) and have to set GAZEBO_MODEL_PATH to this repository as indicated in the [readme](https://github.com/robotology/icub-gazebo) file.
 Furthermore, [icub-gazebo-wholebody](https://github.com/robotology/icub-gazebo-wholebody) repository contains complex `gazebo models` and `gazebo worlds`, for example [icub-standup-world](https://github.com/robotology/icub-gazebo-wholebody/blob/master/worlds/icub_standup_world/icub_standup_world).
 In general, these two repositories can be used as standalone or they can be used as a part of [robotology-superbuild](https://github.com/robotology/robotology-superbuild).

 When an iCub model is spawned in gazebo, all the ports that are opened take the name placed in the [gazebo_icub_robotname.ini](https://github.com/robotology/icub-gazebo/blob/master/icub/conf/gazebo_icub_robotname.ini) configuration file as a port prefix.
 The default name used is `icubSim`: